tmohayai/ParamSim/README.md

   * anglereco: reconstructed angle of the particle with respect to the beam direction (wrt the z-direction)

   * erecon: reconstructed energy of neutral and charged particles that reach the ECAL (when track length != 0 and endpoint is in the calo).
 Particles that are not reconstructed in the ECAL have erecon of 0.
+Calculated from ECAL parametrisation using E = sqrt( p*p + m*m ) - m (kinetic energy)

   * prob_arr: array of PID scores/probabilities (using log-likelihood) for reconstructed particles